 “Vietnam has 44 seaports with a total capacity of 470-500 million tons per year.
 The Vietnam Port Association (VPA) states that 80 percent of container exports and imports go through smaller ports and ships, a process known as transshipment.
 The VPA also noted that goods owners have losses of approximately US$2.4 billion each year due not using deep-water ports.”

-The Sourcing Of Goods And Facilities Is Not As Good As Mexico
+The Sourcing Of Goods And Facilities in Vietnam Is Not As Good As In Mexico

 A report by the Healy Consulting Group found that only 22 percent of the Vietnamese workforce has any certification from university, professional college, professional secondary school or vocational training.
 The number of untrained workers in China is similar (China’s 76 percent to Vietnam’s 78 percent) according to state-run China Daily, but they make up for deficiencies with their sheer numbers of workers.

 As a result of the large number of companies relocating manufacturing to Vietnam and the rising demand for labor, wages have increased:

 “Vietnam’s low labor cost appeal to foreign investors is facing decline due to a rapid rise in minimum wages across the country, experts warned.
 According to reports from global financial information services provider Fitch Group, Vietnam was among three countries in East and South East Asia that saw the largest year-on-year average minimum wage growth rates between 2015 and 2019 with 8.8 per cent, just behind Laos and China with of 14.6 per cent and 9.8 per cent, respectively.“

 It is better, more cost-effective and strategically sound to relocate your manufacturing operations to a facility in Mexico for all the reasons outlined above.
 In contrast to the problems you experience with Asian operations, manufacturers using Mexico do not experience the same difficulties: